tomtom-international-labs/maps-sdk-android-display-a-map/responses/approve.md

-## Step x: Merge your pull request
+## Step 3: Merge your pull request

 Now that we've approved the changes, it's time to merge the pull request.